Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 This is a delicious breakfast drink that is very similar to chicha morada in Peru.
 It’s made from purple corn and has some cinnamon flavors in it.
 The main difference between api and chicha morada is that api is hot, whereas chicha is cold.

 When you’re traveling, this is certainly something that you’re thinking about much more often than in your regular life.
-Especially up north of Argentina as many of the towns are dusty and don’t have paved roads.
-Surprisingly, finding a lavanderia was trickier than expected as they are often not listed on Google maps.
-So to help you out, here are the ones I went to:
+Especially up in the north of Argentina, many of the towns are dusty and lack paved roads.
+Surprisingly, finding a lavanderia was trickier than expected as they are often not listed on Google Maps.
+So to help you out, here are the ones I went to along with prices and how long it took:

 Salta: This is the biggest city so you shouldn’t have issues finding a lavanderia